About NZGTTA

 In the last few years NZGTTA has supported and represented the sector in the following ways:

-• Our Technology Teacher Shortage Workgroup, led by Kevin Meyer, has been working with the Ministry of Education, Teachers Council, PPTA, Industry Training Federation and some Initial Teacher Education providers which has led to trade based/qualified people gaining feasible access to becoming educators and addressing the huge shortage in the Technology Learning Area, as well as making it an attractive sustainable option.
+• Our Technology Teacher Shortage Workgroup, led by Kevin Meyer, has been working with the Ministry of Education, Teachers Council, PPTA, Industry Training Federation and some Initial Teacher Education providers which has led to trade based/qualified people gaining feasible access to becoming educators and addressing the huge shortage in the Technology learning Area, as well as making it an attractive sustainable option.

-• We are represented in reference and subject expert groups facilitated by the Ministry of Education as they progress with the NCEA Review Assessment Standards and Curriculum Refresh, to encourage that any changes made are for the benefit of our students and teachers and reduce workload issues.
+• We are represented in reference and subject expert groups facilitated by the Ministry of Education as they progress with the NCEA Review of Assessment Standards and Curriculum Refresh, to encourage that any changes made are for the benefit of our students and teachers and reduce workload issues.
 We do this by first going to our sector for their thoughts and ideas.

 • We have open dialogue with NZQA, MoE, PPTA and many other agencies and connections to make sure we can give the sector the most informed and up to date information.

-• Looking forward we will play a very important role delivering PLD to support the implementation of the new Standards.
+• Looking forward we will play a very important role delivering PLD to support with the implementation of the new Standards.
 We will potentially extend our contract as a Network of Expertise to deliver PLD and will find out soon if this initiative is being continued.
 We hope the work we have and will be doing as a NEX will justify a continuation of this funding and type of support.

-We are also very big on developing leadership capacity in our ranks for both subject specialists/experts as well as project managers and with the higher ranking opportunities come support remuneration and professional development.
+We are also very big on developing leadership capacity in our ranks for both subject specialists/experts as well as project managers and with the higher-ranking opportunities come support, remuneration and professional development.

 If you want to know more about becoming a member and the opportunities within that, please don’t hesitate to contact me at the following email address: mfleming@karamu.school.nz